List of communities in Porter County, Indiana: Edgewater

 Edgewater is a beach community on the north shore of Flint Lake.
 In 1890, Howard Dickover purchased the entire area and put a resort hotel on the lake, naming it ‘Edgewater Beach’.
 In 1910, the Valparaiso and Northern Railway (Interurban) passed around Flint Lake and an Edgewater station was constructed.
 Today, the only remaining evidence of the resort is the ‘resident association beach’.

 Five Points Corner

 Five Points Corner is in Pleasant Township where Baum’s Bridge Road cuts diagonally through the intersection of County Road 150 East and County Road 700 South.

 Furnessville

 The Furnessville Post Office opened in 1861.
 It began as the Murray’s Side Track, then became known as Morgan’s Side track.
 In 1853, the first house was built and a store followed.
-Furnessville got its name from the first postmaster, Edwin Leigh Furness (1832-1916).
+Furnessville got its name from the first postmaster, Edwin Leigh Furness (1832–1916).
 There was the ‘Furnessville Station of the Michigan Central Railway by 1876.
 Later in 1896, it was noted as the Furnessville Triangle and School No. 3.
 By 1921, the only structures remaining were residential homes with outbuildings and the school.

 Garyton

 Garyton is identified as a community within the City of Portage.
-Today, two subdivisions north of Stone Avenue (Country Road 900 North) and east of Willowcreek Road carry the name.
+Today, two subdivisions north of Stone Avenue (County Road 900 North) and east of Willowcreek Road carry the name.